ericoporto/ags-manual-wiki/acintro9.md

 If you go to your Windows Fonts folder to try and import a TTF font, you will not be able to do so (double-clicking them will open them up in the Windows Font Viewer).
-Unfortunately there is nothing I can do about this - you must either type the filename in manually, or copy the font to another folder and import it from there.
+Unfortunately this is down to how the Fonts folder is configured to act within Windows Explorer - you must either type the filename in manually, or copy the font to another folder and import it from there.

 ![](images/icon_info.gif)